-The problem with most students is that they go to the bookstore and search for the books needed for each class and just buy.
+The problem with most students is that they go to the bookstore and search for the books needed for each class and pay for items they may not really need.
 This leaves you with some you really may not have needed at all (which costs you more).

 Just take the time to carefully look it over and then make a master list of the books you must have for your class.

-That is why if you can find your book, always try to rent them rather than making a purchase.
-You can use them for the entire semester and when you are done, return them.
+That is why if you can, always try to rent college books rather than buy them.
+You can use them for the entire semester and when you are through, return them.

-Here are two sites you might want to look into when it comes to book rentals.
+Here are two sites you might want to look into when it comes to college book rentals.